cryptus-neoxys/merry-cacti/README.md

 1. The website UI/UX was designed using Figma.
 2. We used Python to create the bot.
 We extracted the data from a subreddit json file and processed the required data to create the final file.
-3. For training our model we used scikit-learn TFDVectorizer which gave the best model accuracy of 95%, to create predictions if the post depicts suicdal or depressed behaviour.
+3. For training our model we used scikit-learn TfiedfVectorizer which gave the best model accuracy of 95%, to create predictions if the post depicts suicdal or depressed behaviour.

 ### Challenges we ran into 🧠